polytronicgr/graph.network/README.md

             //set new nodes to default to creating this 'ask' node gn.DefaultInput = "ask";

-            //train some examples of true and false statements using the NLP 'ask' node as the input gn.Train(
+            //train some examples of true and false statements using the
+            //NLP 'ask' node as the input
+            gn.Train(
                   new NodeExample(gn.Node("london is a city"), gn.Node(true))
                 , new NodeExample(gn.Node("london is the caplital of uk"), gn.Node(true))